NativeScript/docs-v8/releasing.md

 The _Bundle ID_ is a unique identifier, provided by you for your app.
 It uses reverse domain name notation.
 For example, the NativeScript CLI will use `org.nativescript.<AppName>` as default.
 During `ns create` you can provide the _Bundle ID_ using the `--appid <id>` option.

-In iOS apps, the _Bundle ID_ is stored in the `CFBundleIdentifier` in the `Info.plist`, but the NativeScript CLI will explicitly set this to the value of the `nativescript.id` key stored in the `package.json` file in the root of your application.
+In iOS apps, the _Bundle ID_ is stored in the `CFBundleIdentifier` in the `Info.plist`, but the NativeScript CLI will explicitly set this to the value of the `id` key stored in the `nativescript.config.ts` file in the root of your application.

 :::tip Note

-To edit the _Bundle ID_, edit the `package.json` of your app and set the `nativescript.id` key.
+To edit the _Bundle ID_, edit the `nativescript.config.ts` of your app and set the `id` key.

 :::